halchester/2021-military-coup-timeline/README.md

+`This repo is no longer maintained due to lack of data and unavailable information`
 ### About this repo

 This repo contains all the information about the military coup that's currently taking place in Myanmar in json format.
 Currently the timeline ends at Feb 28 but I will upload the timeline for March once I get all the necessary data.
 Anyone who wants to contribute or add more information is welcome.
 You can either pull request or can raise issues.